 It's tends to be a place that attracts young entrepreneurs, start-up businesses and arty types, not least because Hubba- a popular co-working and networking space – and a number of art spaces like Dot Art and Shibui are located here.

 Ekkamai is also surprisingly suburban in places, too.
-Veer off the main roads and dip down some of the side streets and you'll find spacious, quiet roads lined with trees.
+Veer off the main roads and dip down some of the side streets and you'll find spacious, quiet tree-lined roads.

 6. Phloen Chit

 Phloen Chit is conveniently located near Wireless Road, where a number of the embassies are situated.

 Here you'll find some of the most expensive apartment blocks in Bangkok towering over spacious roads that are not unlike the deeper parts of Ekkamai and Thong Lor.

 Coffee shops and high-end restaurants serve the expat community, many of whom work on contracts for foreign multi-nationals and governmental organizations.

 Here you'll find the Central Embassy shopping mall, where you'll pay over the odds for everything, just to experience how the other half live :).
 That being said, the Central Mall restaurant is a lovely, affordable place to eat.

 Nightlife in Ploen Chit is a bit on the quiet side, though fancy bars like Char make for a great place to meet friends for a tipple.